kevi-nguyen/ChessGameRecognition/README.md

 - **Button Integration**: Recognizes physical button input to signal the robots turn.
 - **Camera Snapshot Input**: Initializes a coloured video stream pipeline to get snapshots from the chessboard upon requests.

+**API-Endpoints**:

+There will be several RESTful endpoints exposed which can be called to recognize and manage the board state.

+1. '/update_chessboard'
+	•	Updates the chessboard state based on a provided FEN string and move.

+2. '/check_illegal_move'
+	•	Verifies if a move is illegal given the current FEN string and move.

+3. '/check_game_end'
+	•	Checks if the game has reached an end condition, such as checkmate, using the current FEN string.

+4. '/get_move'
+	•	Compares two board states and identifies the moved piece.

+5. '/update_board_state'
+	•	Updates the board state with blue and red pieces using the current board string, a move, and any special conditions (like castling).

+6. '/check_special_move'
+	•	Checks if the given move is a special move (e.g., castling, en passant) using the current FEN string.

+7. '/get_cobot_move'
+	•	Converts the chess move coordinates into a move format suitable for the robot, considering special conditions like orientation and coordinates to put the captured pieces.

+8. '/get_board_state'
+	•	Processes an image of the chessboard, transforms it based on provided points, and returns the detected board state.

+9. '/initialize_game'
+	•	Initializes the game by processing an image to detect the chessboard corners and determine the starting orientation and state.

 ## Requirements

 The project dependencies (requirements.txt) can be installed using `pip`: